What Was it All For?

 A strong case can be made that Israel won the wider conflict with Iran and its other proxies in this round.
 I personally subscribe to that belief.
 But the struggle with the Palestinians is clearly a far more intimate, nuanced affair and success in the wider Middle East does not translate to a clean win at home and in the occupied territories.

 Whilst they may not care about the diplomatic consequences the war incurred, they do come to their detriment regardless.
-More countries, among them Ireland, recognise a Palestinian state now and then rights of the Palestinian people to lives they can live in peace and security.
+More countries, among them Ireland, recognise a Palestinian state now and the rights of the Palestinian people to lives they can live in peace and security.
 Saudi Arabia has formed an international alliance to push for a two-state solution, with 84 countries attending a conference in Oslo backing this outcome.

 The war, and Benjamin Netanyahu’s partisan preference for Donald Trump, may have caused a lasting rupture in American politics (the one country Israel cannot afford to upset too much), with the axiomatic support Israel has come to expect from both major political parties becoming a thing of the past.
 Future Democratic administrations will certainly be far less accommodating of Israel than Biden has been, and even Republican administrations may adopt a more transactional attitude going forward.